 But lineation introduces another variable that some poets use to their advantage.
 Robert Creeley is perhaps best known for breaking lines across expected grammatical pauses.
 This technique often introduces secondary meaning, sometimes in ironic contrast with the actual meaning of the complete grammatical phrase.
 Consider these lines from Creeley’s poem “The Language”:

-love you some-
+Locate I love you some- where in

 Reading the lines as written, as opposed to their grammatical relationship, yields some strange meanings.
 “Locate I” seems to indicate a search for identity, and indeed it may, but the next line, which continues with “love you some-,” seems to make a diminishing statement about a relationship.
 On its own, “eyes bite” is very disturbing.